thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/reference/performance-tests.md

 The aforementioned message rate and message size, as observed previously, result in approximately **~1TB** of data per hour in the initial Kafka topic, and around **~1.6GB** of data per hour per subscriber topic.

 However, it is not necessary to store the data for an extended period for purposes such as visualization, analysis, or others.
-The MQTT broker is responsible for receiving messages, distributing them among the subscribers, and optionally storing them temporarily for offline clients.
+TBMQ is responsible for receiving messages, distributing them among the subscribers, and optionally storing them temporarily for offline clients.
 Hence, it is advisable to configure an appropriate storage size based on your specific requirements.
 Additionally, as a reminder, it is crucial to configure the size retention policy and period retention policy for the Kafka topics.